dcgriffin/bacterial-colony-growth/README.md

 ### Requirements to run the program

-- A Java 8.0+ Runtime Environment
+- A Java Development Kit (JDK) version 8.0+, including JavaFX (this comes as standard with Oracle JDK 8, but may not be installed as standard with OpenJDK).
 - Apache Ant
 - A JAR file of the jblas library, this can be downloaded from http://jblas.org/download.html